etu/tcab-site-taserud-net/src/content/_index.en.md

-Hirwing Consulting AB assists businesses, associations, organizations, and individuals with expertise in IT and hosting solutions for informative and easily manageable websites.
+Taserud Consulting AB assists businesses, associations, organizations, and individuals with expertise in IT and hosting solutions for informative and easily manageable websites.
 We focus on providing simple solutions to typically difficult problems.